bioperl/bioperl.github.io/howtos/Beginners.md

 This code prints out details about the match when the HSP or aligned pair are greater than 75% identical.

 Sometimes you'll see errors when you try to use that have nothing to do with Bioperl.
-Make sure that BLAST is set up properly and running before you attempt to script it using .
-There are some notes on setting up BLAST in the [INSTALL](http://bioperl.open-bio.org/SRC/bioperl-live/INSTALL) file.
+Make sure that BLAST is set up properly and running before you attempt to script it.

 Bioperl enables you to run a wide variety of bioinformatics programs but in order to do so, in most cases, you will need to install the accessory bioperl-run package.
 In addition there is no guarantee that there is a corresponding parser for the program that you wish to run, but parsers have been built for the most popular programs.
 You can find the bioperl-run package on the download page.